FAQ

 It took longer, and;

-The results weren’t helpful, which resulted in them ending up paying more in the long run for more counseling and/or a different counselor and/or more ongoing assistance in other ways to the member because of the direct and indirect financial impact of unresolved issues.
+The results weren’t helpful, which resulted in them ending up paying more in the long run for more counseling and/or a different counselor and/or more ongoing assistance to the member in other ways because of the direct and indirect financial impact of unresolved issues.
 These are all the hidden costs of “cheaper”;

-Sometimes you can find good counselors “on the cheap”: For example, I worked at a community mental health agency for 10 years where our clients paid according to what they could afford: some paid the full fee and some paid only $2 a session.
-I was paid salary there, of course, and our agency was funded by the county, state, and federal contracts and funding, which offset the fees so all incomes could access quality care.
+Sometimes you can find good counselors “on the cheap”: For example, I worked at a community mental health agency for 10 years where our clients paid according to what they could afford: some paid the full fee, and some paid only $2 a session.
+I was paid a salary there, of course, and our agency was funded by the county, state, and federal contracts and funding, which offset the fees, so all incomes could access quality care.
 I provided the same high-quality counseling then that I do now.
-The downside was that I had a large caseload, which can compromise the amount of personal attention I was able to provide to my clients.
+The downside was that I had a large caseload, which could compromise the amount of personal attention I was able to provide to my clients.
 But, yes, you can find good therapists that are less expensive, too.
 The main thing is to shop around vs. just “taking what you can get”.

-The bottom line is there are many good therapists out there and many sub-par ones, as is true in any profession.
+The bottom line is that there are many good therapists out there and many subpar ones, as is true in any profession.
 It’s a matter of finding who’s available that you can afford (on your own, through your insurance, with church or family help, or agency funding) and then shopping around among them to see who is the best for you.
 Never settle for just what someone gives you or just what you “can get.”
-In my field, it’s called self-advocacy and we believe that clients can and should advocate strongly for the best care available.
+In my field, it’s called self-advocacy, and we believe that clients can and should advocate strongly for the best care available.

 You can respectfully address the following with your clergy member:

-Inform your clergy member That I work with many clergy locally and remotely for that very reason;
+Inform your clergy member that I work with many clergy locally and remotely for that very reason.

 He or she is more than welcome to call me directly at 801.787.8014 or email me at jonathan@RelateGREAT.net, and I will be happy to answer any of their questions or concerns about working in this manner.